-If you want to navigate to a type by its fully qualified name, you can type parts of the name and split them with spaces or dots.
+If you want to navigate to a type or member by its fully-qualified name, type parts of the name and split them with spaces or dots.
+Consider the example below:

 You can also use wildcards when specifying the name: '*' (asterisk) represents zero or more characters; '+' (plus), ':' (semicolon), '.' (dot), and '\' (backslash) separate parts of the type's fully qualified name.

 In the All tab of the popup, you can also calculate mathematical expressions and then press Enter to copy the result to the clipboard: